Healthy Self-Esteem

 Self-esteem is an inner experience.
 If your self-esteem is based on how many likes you get on social media, it's going to fluctuate wildly.
 Healthy self-esteem requires self-knowledge, as well as boundaries.

 The most common problem I see with clients is they worry about what other people think of them.
 I ask them, "Who are these other people that you are trying to please?"
-The others are often narcissists who have their own agenda for what the client should be doing.
+The others are often narcissists or controlling codependents who have their own agenda for what the client should be doing.

 If I could only teach my clients one thing, it would be to stop trying to please other people and focus on their own personal growth.

 Self-esteem is a barometer that measures your success based on your personal values.
 You respect yourself when you are living your life with integrity and authenticity.
 This means aligning your goals with your own values.
+I recommend doing the values process in order to get clarity.

 Self-Esteem and Development